wealdtech/go-majordomo/README.md

   - `file` secrets that are held in a named file
   - `asm` secrets that are stored on Amazon secrets manager
   - `gsm` secrets that are stored on Google secrets manager
+  - `http` secrets that are stored on a remote server accessed by HTTP or HTTPS

 Details about how to configure each confidant are in the relevant confidant's go docs.